scipy-lectures/scientific-python-lectures/preface.rst

 =========================================
-About the Scientific Python lecture notes
+About the Scientific Python Lecture Notes
 =========================================

 .. contents::